Key takeaways

 3. Prioritize risk

-Preventative maintenance can save you a ton on your budget and nothing says preventative like prioritizing a property’s risks.
+Preventative maintenance can save you a ton on your property maintenance budget and nothing says preventative like prioritizing a property’s risks.
 By risks, we mean anything on your property can that can cost a lot of money to fix, or that can negatively affect a tenant’s satisfaction with your property.

 Risks that should be prioritized in your maintenance checklist are: